Guide | Home Buying

 Co-borrower: A person who typically is an additional borrower sharing in the ownership of the home and responsibility to pay back the mortgage loan.
 A co-borrower jointly applies for a loan with the primary borrower.

-Debt-to-income ratio: This is your monthly debt payments divided by your gross monthly income and is used to help measure your ability to repay the loan.
+Debt-to-income ratio: This is your monthly debt payments divided by your gross monthly income (see below) and is used to help measure your ability to repay a loan.

 Delinquency: Another term for being late on a payment for a debt.
 This can occur when you miss a payment or you only make a partial payment by the due date.